jekyc/wig/README.md

 ## Desperate mode

 wig also has an option to fetch the resources (css, js, gif, etc.) it encounters during a scan, and compare the md5 sums of the resources to all the fingerprints in its database.
 This option is call 'Desperate' and can be enabled with the flag '-d'.
-This might be able to detect more customized CMS installations, but at the cost of false positives
+This might be able to detect more customized CMS installations, but at the cost of false positives.

 ## Verbose